alexdevero/alex-devero-blog/__drafts__/draft--currying.md

 Depending on your curried function, this may change the result you will get.
 If you pass arguments of wrong [data types] you can also break your code.
 So, double-check you pass correct argument(s) to correct call.
 Also, double-check you are using correct number of arguments.
 That, too, can cause a lot of troubles.

+## Conclusion: What is Currying In JavaScript and How to Use It

+Currying is one of those cases where the name can be more confusing than the actual thing.
+I hope that this tutorial helped you understand what currying is and how it works.
+I also hope that the examples you've worked with in this article showed you how to use currying in JavaScript.

 [xyz-ihs snippet="thank-you-message"]

 <!-- ### Links -->